CYCLING PERFORMANCE TIPS

 As proof of an upper limit for the benefits of aerobic training, a group of swimmers training 1.5 hours per day was compared to a group training with two equivalent 1.5 hour sessions.
 There was no difference in the final performance, power, or endurance between the two groups.
 For endurance aerobic training (continuous, not intervals) at less than 90% maximum heart rate it makes the most sense to look at the duration of the planned event, and train:

-The biggest challenge will be striking the correct balance between training intensity and duration.
+The biggest challenge in developing a training prgram is striking the right balance between training intensity and duration.

-I liked this article which stresses the point that intervals are going to be your key to success.
-When I started riding, the mantra was sprints (intervals) if you were training for short events, and long slow distance for the endurance rides.
+This article stresses how important intervals are to improving your riding.
+When I started riding, there were two separate training styles.
+One was focused on sprints (intervals) if you were training for short events, and the other on piling up the mileage with long slow distance if you were training for endurance.

-But experience has shown that intervals are the core of both types of riding.
-You will need longer rides if you are going to be doing endurance rides.
-But it not about your cardiovascular system as much as to get "....comfortable on the bike, practice pacing, and dial in your nutrition and hydration—all things that shorter interval workouts can’t do."
+You need mileage if you are planning on endurance rides.
+These slower, long distance rides will help you "....get comfortable on the bike, practice pacing, and dial in your nutrition and hydration.
+All things that shorter interval workouts can't do."

-And you do need some easy early season miles to make sure the back, shoulders, and joints have had a chance to prepare for the stresses of the upcoming interval training to decrease the chances of an injury.
+You need to begin the season with some easy miles to make sure the back, shoulders, and joints have had a chance to prepare for the stresses of interval training, to decrease the chances of a training injury.

 Q. As I have a rather flexible schedule I was wondering which would be most advantageous to build my endurance and fitness during the winter months of shorter daylight hours..
 5 days a week of 2 - 3 hour rides or 2 days 4 - 5 hour rides and recovery rides in between?

 A second part is that I have had beginning riders ask a more extreme version: "What if I rode once a week for 2 hours vs four 1/2 hour rides, which would be best."

 A. It all comes down to the purpose of your riding/training.